naff1x/shitty-blackjack/README.md

 # shitty-blackjack
 A poorly made version of blackjack in Python.
-Git test #1 -ob1

 (Some) Free Vectors by <a href="https://www.vecteezy.com">Vecteezy.com</a>